My Mother-in-Law’s Day-Drinking Tour 2015: Now it’s a Party

 That wasn’t at Pitchfork.
 When I ordered the food, I noticed a list of clearance beers going for $2.50 apiece at Paddy’s and steered the gang over next door.
 PROGRESS: 8/50

-The beer my mother-in-law is looking so crazy about is a tripel made by Dark Horse.
+The beer my mother-in-law is looking so crazy about is a tripel made by Michigan-based Dark Horse Brewing.
 The rest of the pupu platter is pictured below it.
-Founders makes a damn fine porter, but no lasting impressions were made by the others (except the face, of course).
+Founders makes a damn fine porter (tell ’em, RateBeer!) but no lasting impressions were made by the others.
+Faces aside, of course.

-While I hoarded the Founders, the crew reminisced about meeting a high school crush on a park bench to avoid his unapproving parents, a cunning son who waits to buy clothing until he can take his parents (and their bank account) with, and who had to finish what beer.
+While I hoarded the Founders, the crew reminisced about meeting a high school crush on a park bench to avoid unapproving parents, a cunning son who waits to buy clothing until he can take his parents – and their bank account – with, and who had to finish which beers.
 It was a short, boiler-plate visit.

 We piled into the wagons and set off to Somerset, Wisc.
 PROGRESS: 13/50

 Oh, you have 10-beer flights AND free food?!
 Wonderful!

 I don’t even remember what Oliphant Brewing was celebrating, but they brought enough hot dogs and cake to reinforce everybody’s foundations for the next leg of the crawl.